jnunyez/synchronization/README.md

 $
 ```

-2. Check the status of the GM clock in the Silicom network card.
+2. Check the status of the GM clock in the Silicom network card:

 ```console
 $ get_clk_class
 Clock Class: 6, LOCKED
 ```

-3. If we want to gather more timing information status related to the clock, PTP, SyncE, and GNSS Data:
+3. If we want to gather more timing information status, we authenticate via `register` to start consuming the gRPC timing-related services:

 ```console
 $ register 1 2 3 4 5